 It’s fairly easy to operate since you take off and land with just one key.
 You can still control this unit even if it’s over 1900ft away.
 It’s not the best transmission range on our list but still decent.

-What we liked: You can lock it at a certain height and then just focus on flying it in the right direction, which is helpful if it’s not in the line of sight anymore.
+What are our favorite features?
+You can lock it at a certain height and then just focus on flying it in the right direction, which is helpful if it’s not in the line of sight anymore.
 Thus, there are fewer aspects to control at once.

 This drone looks ultra-futuristic with its black casing, and its features confirm this notion.
 With this one, you can use your voice to control it, telling it when to change direction.
 Alternatively, you can use gestures which the camera will pick up, or you can, of course, use the provided controls.